 The number of employees in Wales' creative industries is growing at an average annual rate of 1.9%.
-Cardiff showed the strongest growth rate - of 2.7%, which equates to creative industries 300 new jobs a year.
+Cardiff showed the strongest growth rate - of 2.7%, which equates to 300 new creative industries jobs a year.
 These growth rates are higher than the increase in enterprises (see above), indicating that growth comes from both the creation of new businesses and the growth of the size of existing enterprises.